shivharis/turtlebot3_wiki/docs/source/friends.rst

 :``Type``: 4WD Car
 :``Features``: 4 Big wheels let it be strong in the rough terrain or even a big difference of elevation.
-:``Components``: Four Dynamixel XM-430 Series (All for driving), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, 3D printed chassis.
+:``Components``: Four Dynamixel X 430 Series (All for driving), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, 3D printed chassis.
 :``Hardware``: https://goo.gl/YnUrEo
 :``Software``: ``Examples`` → ``turtlebot3`` → ``turtlebot3_friends`` → ``turtlebot3_monster``
 :``Video``: